 First, a confession.
-Those of you who know me will be aware that I am a bit of a fan of The Sanctuary.
+Those of you who know me will be aware that I am a fan of The Sanctuary.
 More than a bit.
-Nevertheless, I will aim to give this place a fair review as part of my global Posh Yoga Resort tour (which makes it sound very glamorous for a backpacking trip).
+Nevertheless, I will aim to give this place a fair review as part of my tour of yoga resorts around the world.

 This resort, created by a British couple in 1991, offers a range of bungalows and dorms to suit any budget.
 When I first stayed here in December 2011, I stayed in one of the high end bungalows, which was truly lovely.
 Set into the rocks of the lush green jungle surroundings it was beautifully furnished with polished floorboards, carefully selected décor and a veranda with one of my favourite ever inventions, the hammock.
 And being in the jungle I would occasionally be paid a visit by a lizard or a bat, which just adds to the fun.
 This time, being a frugal backpacker, I stayed in the dorms which offer good value and a great way to meet other guests.

 On your arrival at the Sanctuary you are greeted with a warm smile and their signature, refreshingly piquant, iced ginger drink – perfect after a long, hot journey.
 Unfortunately I turned up sans luggage as my airline had mistakenly flown it to Bangkok.
 The friendly Sanctuary staff came to the rescue, liaising with the airline to help track it down and even sending a team with their boat driver to personally fetch it for me.
 Now that’s service.

 Every day there are three different yoga classes and a Pilates class on offer, including yin yang vinyasa flow and gentle hatha.
 In the evening is a complimentary meditation class which could be a guided visualized journey or a dynamic dance to shake away the thoughts and worries of the day and replace them with a calm, happy energy.